Leninner/personal_portfolio/src/content/projects/ci-cd-pipeline-github-actions.md

 4. Now, we need to have an EC2 instance running in AWS where we can deploy our code.
 We are going to use **terraform** to create the infrastructure in AWS.
    1. Create a new folder called **terraform** in the root of the repository.
    2. Create and open a **main.tf** file and add the following code.
+    This configuration will create an EC2 instance with a security group that allows SSH and HTTP traffic.

     ```hcl
     terraform {